Exorust/Exorust.github.io/_posts/2020-05-29-Linux-Scheduling.md

 2. Prempt if it exceeds timeslice.
 Add to the tree again.
 Else delete.
 3. Repeat step 1.

+CFS uses a concept called "sleeper fairness", which considers sleeping or waiting tasks equivalent to those on the runqueue.
+This means that interactive tasks which spend most of their time waiting for user input or other events get a comparable share of CPU time when they need it.

 The fair queuing CFS scheduler has a scheduling complexity of O(log N), where N is the number of tasks in the runqueue.
 Choosing a task can be done in constant time, but reinserting a task after it has run requires O(log N) operations, because the runqueue is implemented as a red-black tree.

 ## Scheduling in Multi-processor systems